WZME: As a home shopping station (1987–2009)

 Azteca América nearly bought the station late in 2000 to serve as its New York City affiliate.
 The deal quickly collapsed, with Azteca América citing concerns over WSAH's coverage of the market; the network ultimately affiliated with WNYN-LP.
 The station continued to run Shop at Home, with a brief interruption in 2006 when the network temporarily closed.

-On September 26, 2006, The E. W. Scripps Company (the then-owner of the former Shop at Home owned-and-operated stations) announced that it was selling WSAH along with four other stations (KCNS in San Francisco; WMFP in Boston; WOAC (now WRLM) in Canton, Ohio; and WRAY-TV in Raleigh, North Carolina) to Multicultural Television for $170 million.
+On September 26, 2006, the E. W. Scripps Company (the then-owner of the former Shop at Home owned-and-operated stations) announced that it was selling WSAH along with four other stations (KCNS in San Francisco; WMFP in Boston; WOAC (now WRLM) in Canton, Ohio; and WRAY-TV in Raleigh, North Carolina) to Multicultural Television for $170 million.
 Multicultural assumed control of KCNS, WOAC and WRAY on December 20, 2006, and flipped their programming to an all-infomercial format; it did not take control of WSAH and WMFP immediately due to the stations' pending license renewal.
 The licenses were renewed in early April 2007, and on April 24, 2007, Multicultural took control of these stations.

-In May 2007, WSAH changed shopping networks, switching from Shop at Home to Gems TV, a shopping network that specializes in jewelry.
+In May 2007, WSAH changed shopping networks, switching from Shop at Home to Gems TV, a shopping network that specialized in jewelry.
 In addition, infomercials once again became a part of the schedule.
 The Gems TV affiliation was discontinued in 2009.